k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 Basically its simple: **All files are concatenated** and shipped. :metal:

-There are some „special“ directories inside your project affecting: load order, their destination, and some other characteristics.
+There are some „special“ directories inside your project affecting load order, destination of script files, and some other characteristics.

-- **/client** javascript that is solely shipped to the client.
+- **/client** javascript that should solely be shipped to the client.
 Will not affect Node.js.
 Files in this directory are executed before other client code.
 Equivalent to ```if (Meteor.isClient) {}``` wrapped code.
 - **/server** as you can guess this is the opposite of client:  ```if (Meteor.isServer) {}```
 - **/public** served as-is to the client.
 Images, icons and other static unprocessed assets.
 - **/private** Only accessible from server code.
 Can be loaded via [Assets api](http://docs.meteor.com/#assets).
 - **/lib** common code like collections and utilities.
 Loaded first.

-When Meteor.js concatenates javascript there are some rules for controlling the order.
+When Meteor.js concatenates javascript, there are some rules for controlling the order.
 From first to last:
 *HTML templates > files beginning with main > files inside lib > deeper Path > alphabetical*

 Read [more about load order](http://docs.meteor.com/#/full/fileloadorder) on meteor.com.